10-01-2019, 04:41 PM

 "Why not indeed?"
 Amar shrugged and opened the book again.
 "What kind of a job?"

 "I am not sure yet.
 But Pinky is now grown-up enough to not need my constant attention.
-She is at school most of the day.
+She is at college most of the day.
 In the free time I have, I can earn something extra to support our finances."

 "So it's about money?"